Friday, April 30, 2021

 Rost (1912-2004) was a potter in Palo Alto, California.
 In a letter to the September 1968 issue of Ceramic Art Network, she mentioned that she had been making pottery for only a few years.

 This was my first purchase of art pottery.
 For some reason I saved the receipt for this.
 I bought this on November 25, 1970, at the Los Robles Gallery on Ramona Street in downtown Palo Alto.
 At the time I didn’t anticipate that I would continue to collect pottery and didn’t keep good records of my purchases.
-I paid $15.00 for this; it was marked down because it was a second (there is a small chip on the rim.
-To put that in context, $15 was a week’s worth of groceries for one person at the time.
+I paid $15.00 for this; it was marked down because it was a second (there is a small chip on the rim, at about the 9:00 position in the first picture).
+To put that in context, $15 was a generous week’s worth of groceries for two people at the time.
+Or in another measure, at the time a candy bar costs 5 cents; my grocery store now charges $1.69 for a Kit-Kat bar, or 34 times as much; so measured in Kit-Kat bars, $15 is $510.

 No comments: